Xinyi-Ding/Scolarly-Net/Documents/ArchitectureDesign.md

 - **Justification:** The agility afforded by Docker and Kubernetes in deployment and infrastructure management will enable the system to adapt to user growth and changing requirements effectively.

 #### Conclusion
-In conclusion, the selected technology stack not only fulfills the individual requirements of performance, scalability, and usability but also integrates into a cohesive architecture that aligns with the overall purpose of the PSD system.
+In conclusion, the selected technology stack not only fulfills the individual requirements of performance, scalability, and usability but also integrates into a cohesive architecture that aligns with the overall purpose of the system.
 Each technology component has been chosen with a strategic perspective, ensuring that the system is well-equipped to support the intricate tasks of academic literature research and analysis, catering to the diverse needs of students, researchers.

 ### **Example of Alternative Technology Stack**
 Here is an alternative technology stack that could have been chosen for the system, along with a comparative analysis of its advantages and limitations compared to the selected stack.